Andrewgz2414/pyRTE-RRTMGP/pyrte_rrtmgp/USAGE.md

 # The Simple Spectral Model (SSM)

-The Simple Spectral Model is a compact longwave gas-optics scheme that replaces RRTMGP's correlated *k*-distribution with a handful of analytic spectral features.
-It is designed for idealized climate modeling and teaching: the entire spectroscopy fits in a small table, every parameter has a physical meaning, and the results plug into the same {class}`solve()<pyrte_rrtmgp.rte>` workflow as RRTMGP gas optics.

 See [Williams (2026), *Bridging clarity and accuracy: A simple spectral longwave radiation scheme for idealized climate modeling*](https://doi.org/10.1029/2025MS005405) and Czarnecki and Pincus (2026) for the model formulation, and the Fortran